Incheon: Major events

 The city was the site of the Battle of Chemulpo Bay, where the first shots of the Russo-Japanese War were fired.

 During the Korean War, Incheon was occupied by North Korean troops on 4 July 1950.
-Incheon was the site of the Battle of Inchon when the United States troops landed to relieve pressure on the Pusan Perimeter and to launch a United Nations offensive northward.
+Incheon was the site of the Battle of Inchon when UN troops landed to relieve pressure on the Pusan Perimeter and to launch a United Nations offensive northward.
 The result was a decisive UN victory and it was recaptured on 19 September 1950. was named after the tide-turning battle that ensued.

 Prior to and during the June Democratic Movement in 1987, Incheon was the site of several pro-democracy protests.

 Incheon has also hosted a series of major international events.
 The Global Fair & Festival 2009 Incheon was held in the Songdo District in August 2009.
 It was open from 7 August to 25 October for a period of 80 days.
 It was a comprehensive international event with global institutions and corporations as participants.
 Various musicians and artists performed during the event.